Building control applications

 Building notice applications should include:

-- one copy of a Building Notice Form (PDF/56KB/2 pages)
+- one completed copy of a Building Regulation Building Notice application form (DOC / 154KB)

 - a site plan showing the proposed site boundaries and the position of the public sewers drawn to a scale of not less than 1:1250 (if the proposal is for a new building or an extension)